Aave v4 integration

 AaveAdapter.liquidateWithLLP(borrower, llp, amounts, priorityOrder, requestedTokens).
 The adapter routes the seized vault into BTCVaultSwap escrow and pays the liquidator WBTC immediately, drawn from the Aave v4 Hub's WBTC reserve. - A registered arbitrageur monitors escrowed vaults.
 They acquire one by calling

 swapWbtcForVault(vaultId, maxWbtcIn), paying the Hub debt (principal + accrued interest).
 Acquisition is first-come-first-served on Ethereum. - The arbitrageur acquires vault ownership.
-They then initiate the standard peg-out flow on Bitcoin: a ZK proof of the burn event, the claim transaction, the challenge period, and the payout.
+They then initiate the standard peg-out flow on Bitcoin: a redemption proof, the claim transaction, the challenge period, and the payout.

 Hub interest accrues on escrowed vaults over time.
 If interest erodes the arbitrageur's profit margin, the vault becomes unprofitable to purchase.
 Anyone can top up the accrued interest via repayVaultInterest, extending the profitable purchase window.